Gencayka/SlotegratorAutotests/README.md

 # SlotegratorAutotests
 Test assignment to apply for a QA Automation Engineer job.
 Project is written to test some features of the following website: http://test-app.d6.dev.devcaz.com
-Sadly I didn't get acces to the DB, so no DB checks( !!ATTENTION!!
+<br>Sadly I didn't get acces to the DB, so no DB checks(
+<br>!!ATTENTION!!
 Cloned code won't work as I replaced all authentication data with "***", to launch tests they are need to be written back to the config .yml files

 # API tests
 To launch tests, run the TestSuite class